Vyral/robin-phillips/_posts/2020-09-03-q-whats-new-in-the-lending-world.md

 0:51—A little background on Stephanie

-2:15—Can you get a loan if your income has gone down?
+2:15—Can you get a loan if your income has decreased?

 9:45—Will rates remain low?
 For how long?